Catalinia

 Soleglad, Ayrey, Graham & Fet, 2017

-Catalinia is a of small in the Vaejovidae, established in 2017 following taxonomic revision of southwestern North scorpion fauna.
+Catalinia is a of small scorpions in the Vaejovidae, established in 2017 following taxonomic revision of southwestern North American fauna.
 The genus comprises formerly placed in the genus Pseudouroctonus, distinguished by reduced body size and unique morphological features.
 These scorpions inhabit rocky environments in arid regions of the southwestern United States and adjacent Mexico.
-The genus name honors the Santa Catalina Mountains of Arizona, where the species was discovered.
+The genus name honors the Santa Catalina Mountains of Arizona, where the type species was discovered.

 Pronunciation